aquavitae/norman/doc/source/data.rst

 Tables
 ------

+Tables are instances of the `TableMeta` metaclass, and records are instances of tables.
+Methods which apply to tables, therefore, are defined in `TableMeta`.

 .. class TableMeta

     Base metaclass for all tables.

-    The methods provided by this metaclass are essentially those which apply to the table (as opposed to those which apply records).

     Tables support a limited sequence-like interface, with rapid lookup through indexed fields.
 The sequence operations supported are ``__len__``,